saguaroland1939/AirBnB-Analysis/README.md

 ## Load
-* Once all Dataframes are made, Export to a SQL database.
+* Once all Dataframes are prepared, Export to a PostgreSQL database for subsequent analysis.
-* In SQL, the data can then be culminated and seperate conclusions can be found.